 If you’re turning right, position the car just left of the centre of the road markings.
 If you’re turning left keep approximately a metre away from the kerb where there is sufficient room to do so.

-Reverse parking and reversing around a corner are tricky, low-speed manoeuvres where drivers often feel under pressure during the test.
+Reverse parking is a tricky, low-speed manoeuvre where drivers often feel under pressure during the test.
 The best approach is to keep the speed right down to maintain as much control of the car as possible.

 Responding to road signs and traffic lights